roboticslab-uc3m/teo-developer-manual/README.md

 Soon you'll have a new funcional [teo-main](https://github.com/roboticslab-uc3m/teo-main).

-Note that `teoSim` simulator of [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics), will soon be replaced by components from [openrave-yarp-plugins](https://github.com/roboticslab-uc3m/openrave-yarp-plugins), which also includes collision avoidance.
+Note that `teoSim` simulator of [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics) will soon be replaced by components from [openrave-yarp-plugins](https://github.com/roboticslab-uc3m/openrave-yarp-plugins), which also include collision avoidance.
 Keep up on this on: https://github.com/roboticslab-uc3m/QA/issues/2 and https://github.com/orgs/roboticslab-uc3m/projects/2

 The robot device drivers are in [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).